jlmakes/scrollreveal/README.md

 ---

-- **After/Wait** — The delay before your element beings its transition.
+- **After/Wait** — The delay before your element begins its transition.

  * Accepted value: **[ decimal ] s**
  * Example: `after 0.33s` or `wait 0.33s`